joncursi/cheddur-whitepaper/whitepaper.md

 the form of user ratings and reviews.

-Having amassed over 2,500 cryptocurrency reviews on the platform, we've been able to spot a number of interesting observations and challenges:
+Having amassed over 2,500 cryptocurrency reviews on the platform, we've been able to spot a number of interesting challenges and observations:

 1. Tribalism is prevalent among cryptocurrency communities, and can cause users to be overly positive in their reviews of coins that they hold, or overly